-The 15-quart capacity can accommodate up to 15 12-ounce cans and 10 pounds of ice.
-Dual-wall blow-molded construction and foam insulation help ice stay solid for 24 hours.
+Hard-bodied floating cooler with dual-wall, blow-molded construction.
+Boasts a 15-quart capacity, and can hold up to 15 12-ounce cans and 10 pounds of ice.
+Foam insulation helps ice stay solid for 24 hours.
 Built-in cup holders.
 Watertight lock on lid.
 Molded handles and tow points.

 Some users say it doesn’t hold as much ice as the manufacturer claims.

-The holes for the cup holders sit low and have a tendency to fill with water and puts a drag on the cooler.
+The holes for the cup holders sit low and have a tendency to fill with water.

 Whether you like floating in the pool, fishing with friends, or kayaking in a scenic river, spending time on the water is a relaxing way to enjoy warm weather.
 But all that time in the sun can make you pretty thirsty, which is why you need a high-quality floating cooler to keep your favorite beverages nearby and cold.

 Like a traditional cooler, a floating cooler is an insulated container that, when filled with ice, helps keep cans and bottles chilled.
 To make it more convenient for use on the water, the cooler floats, which means you don’t have to get out of the water when you want a beverage.
 Some floating coolers inflate like a pool float, while others are made of foam or lightweight plastic designed to float.
 Which one is right for you?